-Boumedienne defended army interests helped and modernize Algeria.
-Under his authoritarian watch. expectancy and literacy rates improved, industrialization began, agriculture was collectivized, and the oil industry was nationalized.
+Boumedienne defended army interests and helped to modernize Algeria.
+Under his authoritarian watch, life expectancy and literacy rates improved, industrialization began, agriculture was collectivized, and the oil industry was nationalized.
 The 1976 constitution enshrined socialism and Islam as the nation's building blocks and made the FLN the only permissible political party.
-After Boumedienne's December 1978 death.
-Chadli Bendiedid assumed the Presidency.
+After Boumedienne's December 1978 death, Chadli Bendjedid assumed the Presidency.